The Corporation of the County of Huron’s

 - Participates in activities related to the infection control program, resident safety and quality, etc.

-- Maintains the safekeeping of all drugs and prescribed treatments on the unit, ordering and reordering drugs as required.
-Administers drugs and treatments according to procedure, maintaining accurate records.
+- Maintains the safe keeping of all drugs and prescribed treatments on the unit, ordering and reordering drugs as required.
+Administers drugs and treatments according to the procedure, maintaining accurate records.

 - Ensures orders are correctly processed and followed through according to the established procedures.